 - Apply to SAJ

 - Application deadline has passed.
 Thank you for your submissions.

-- We can only accept Japanese nationals or those who are allowed to study in Japan for Study Abroad in Japan program, due to Visa related issues.
+- We can only accept Japanese nationals or those who are allowed to study in Japan for full semesters of the Study Abroad in Japan program, due to visa related issues.

 - Please be aware that courses cannot be offered in the event that there are insufficient number of applicants.

 - Please contact the AEP first if you are a student of Toyo University, Musashi University or Meiji University.
 These are TUJ’s partner institutions, and may have different conditions for applications.